Researcher | Research Overview

-My lab is investigating the normal cellular functions of signaling pathways implicated in neurological disease, with an emphasis on axon growth and guidance.
-Our research centers upon the proteins affected in tuberous sclerosis complex (TSC) and spinal muscular atrophy (SMA) -- two neurological disorders whose genetic basis is well understood but whose cell biology remains unknown.
-As a clinical neurologist, I also treat patients with neurological disease.
+My lab is investigating the normal cellular functions of signaling pathways implicated in neurological disease, with an emphasis on neuronal connectivity.
+Our research centers upon the proteins affected in tuberous sclerosis complex (TSC), a neurological disorder whose genetic basis is well understood but whose cell biology in the brain remains less well understood.
+As a clinical neurologist, I also treat patients with TSC and related neurodevelopmental disorders.
 One of the ultimate goals of our research is to guide the development of therapeutics for disorders of neural connectivity.
-My team is currently conducting clinical trials investigating new treatments for TSC.
+My team is currently conducting clinical trials investigating new treatments for TSC and related disorders.

 TSC is a multi-system autosomal dominant disease caused by loss-of-function mutations in the TSC1 or TSC2 gene.
 This disease is characterized by the formation of benign tumors (hamartomas) in several organs.
-The brain is almost invariably affected, and patients often present with epilepsy, autism and mental retardation.
+The brain is almost invariably affected, and patients often present with epilepsy, autism and intellectual disability.
 We hypothesize that a miswiring of neuronal connections may underlie these neurological symptoms.

-We have recently found that the TSC1 and TSC2 proteins restrict axon formation and growth.
+We discovered that the TSC1 and TSC2 proteins regulate axon formation and growth.
 In mouse models of TSC, we observe ectopic axons and abnormal axon path-finding in the brain.
 The axonal functions of the TSC proteins may be important in understanding the neurological features of the disease--and, more generally, in understanding the pathology of the autism spectrum disorders that affect patients both with and without TSC.